Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Empirical Evaluation

-\paragraph{Evaluation Protocol:} Since our main purpose is to evaluate the fine-tuning performance of our proposal compared to VLM-RLAIF, we start both approaches with the same SFT model (the \href{https://huggingface.co/collections/SNUMPR/vlm-rlaif-667a29981d7317d6a4fecc35}{VLM-SFT 7B} checkpoint as published in \citet{ahn2024tuning}).
-From there, VLM-RLAIF is trained as described in their paper (Appendix~\ref{fig:appendix-vlm-rlaif}) with the released public implementation-- with only a few training configurations modified below.
-We also use their publicly released and pre-trained reward model to train VLM-RLAIF (7B) for 4 epochs and a rollout batch size of 64 for more frequent gradient updates (modified from 1 epoch and 256 batch size in the original publication to allow for more policy updates)
+\paragraph{Evaluation Protocol} Since our main purpose is to evaluate the fine-tuning performance of our proposal compared to VLM-RLAIF, we start both approaches with the same SFT model (the VLM-SFT 7B checkpoint as published in \citet{ahn2024tuning}), which is specifically of the \texttt{LLaMA-2 architecture}.
+From there, VLM-RLAIF is trained as described in their paper (Appendix~\ref{fig:appendix-vlm-rlaif}) with only a few training configurations changed as detailed below.
+We use their publicly released and pre-trained reward model to train VLM-RLAIF for 4 epochs and a rollout batch size of 64 for more frequent gradient updates (modified from 1 epoch and 256 batch size in the original publication to allow for more policy updates).

-In order to ensure performance gains are due to better fine-tuning strategy rather than feedback performance, we train our Oracle ranker reward model in the same pipeline as the VLM-RLAIF reward model.
-However, unlike VLM-RLAIF, we omit caption data to train Oracle ranker, simulating a drop-in reward model not specifically tuned with video narratives.
-We use the same training configurations from VLM-RLAIF, and set the number of candidate responses to $5$ when finetuning Oracle-RLAIF (7B).
+In reinforcement learning for Oracle-RLAIF, our initial SFT model outputs 5 candidate responses which are ranked by our Oracle ranker.
+In our implementation, the Oracle ranker is ChatGPT-4o.
+We acknowledge that using a closed-source Oracle limits reproducibility, so in Section \ref{sec:paligemma} we run ablations with an open source Oracle model (PaliGemma2) and produced similar results.
+We provide the Oracle ranker with the same images our VLM uses to create responses, and the candidate responses related to the query.
+The Oracle model contains a comprehensive system message to strictly rank the candidate responses.
+These ranks are then fed into Rank-GRPO as the ground truth ranks which are compared to the internal model predicted ranks.
+Specifically, the sampling strategy we use is setting \texttt{Temperature=0.8} and \texttt{num\_return\_sequences = 5} in the respond function from the HuggingFace Transformers library.
+The number of training epochs is 2, over a dataset of 99k total videos with prompts.

+A primary motivation of the Oracle-RLAIF framework is to enable fine-tuning of large video language models through reinforcement learning without the added complexity of a trained reward model.
+In this context, Direct Preference Optimization (DPO) stands out as the prevalent standard for reward-model-free alignment, however we empirically show that DPO does not perform as well as Oracle-RLAIF.
+Therefore, we include a DPO baseline to directly compare to the effectiveness of Oracle-RLAIF using our proposed $GRPO_{rank}$ (Eq~\ref{eq:rank_grpo}).
+To maintain consistency with Oracle-RLAIF, we generate \textit{two outputs} from the initial model, and preference is provided by the same Oracle API ChatGPT-4o with identical system messages, and we call this baseline \textit{Oracle-DPO}.

-Both models are trained using 4$\times$NVIDIA H100 80GB GPUs with \textit{Quantized Low-Rank Adapter (QLoRA)} ~\citep{dettmers2023qlora}, which enables efficient fine-tuning by combining 4-bit quantization with low-rank adapters.
+All models are trained using 4$\times$NVIDIA H100 80GB GPUs with \textit{Quantized Low-Rank Adapter (QLoRA)} ~\citep{dettmers2023qlora}, which enables efficient fine-tuning by combining 4-bit quantization with low-rank adapters.
 The fully trained models are then evaluated as described in the next subsections.